Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 Many dogs experiencing chronic inflammation don’t have weak immune systems — they have overactive ones.

-The Liver–Gut Connection: Why Detox Matters More Than You Think 🐾 PART 2
+The Liver–Gut Connection in Dogs: Why Detox Matters More Than You Think 🐾 PART 2

 Yvonne Hanna

-The liver detoxifies in two phases, and understanding this process explains why gentle support works better than aggressive protocols.
+The liver detoxifies in two phases, and understanding this process explains why slow, steady support works better than aggressive protocols.

 Why So Many Dog Health Issues Trace Back to the Gut 🐾 PART 1